markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

 ## Review the Service Account (JWT) Credentials

-This Adobe I/O project's credentials are used by the local [Asset Compute Dev Tool](../develop/dev-tool.md) to interact with Adobe I/O Runtime, and will need to be incorporated into the Asset Compute application project.
+This Adobe I/O project's credentials are used by the local [Asset Compute Development Tool](../develop/development-tool.md) to interact with Adobe I/O Runtime, and will need to be incorporated into the Asset Compute application project.
 Familiarize yourself with the Service Account (JWT) credentials.

 ![Adobe Developer Service Account credentials](./assets/firefly/service-account.png)